Choosing a Canoe for Wildlife Photography (for use with a 500mm lens)

 Canon 500mm mounted on tripod in an Old Town Camper 15

-Before you decide on the necessary characteristics you're looking for, you'll need to decide what kind of environment you will be paddling in and what will you will be using the boat for.
+Before you decide on the necessary characteristics you're looking for, you'll need to decide what kind of environment you'll be paddling in and what will you'll be using the boat for.

 There is no canoe or kayak design that excels at everything.

-To re-emphasis some the the characteristics of a canoe or kayak...
+To re-emphasize some the the characteristics of a canoe or kayak ...

 A fast boat is usually long and narrow which is not good for changing direction quickly.

-A shorter boat will turn on a dime, but will track poorly and take longer to reach any kind of destination.
+A shorter boat will turn on a dime, but will track poorly and take longer to reach a destination.

 Kayaks have much less surface area above the waterline so they handle wind much better.
 Kayaks also handle waves much better because the center of gravity is lower.
 Generally kayaks can't carry as much gear as a canoe.